PaperTriangle/Sonic-3-AIR-Mods/README.md

 So I decided to try and implement this myself!
 I have added a setting for if you want the cut-scene positioning to change.
 (I liked it where it was tbh...)

-This should also work if you run the game at at other resolutions with a mod like the **Classic Mode Sample Mod** or **Screen Resolution+**.
+This should also work if you run the game at other resolutions with a mod like the **Classic Mode Sample Mod** or **Screen Resolution+**.
 However, I did not test every resolution case.

 ## Where's Robo
 Simple rawdata mod to replace the object layout of SSZ so the first Eggrobo badnik jetpacks in a little earlier to actually show up in the stage at the wider resolution of Sonic 3 AIR.

 Will not work with another mod that replaces SSZ layouts.

+## Knuckles Runs in Doomsday
+Simple mod to revert Knuckles to his running animation on Doomsday Zone instead of gliding.
+Why?
+To allow mods that add their own super knuckles running animation to shine.

 ## Sweep Up that Drop Dash + Dust
 Simple mod to load aboive **Drop Dash +** to remove the dush when it goes offscreen.